Celtic Boy Names and Irish Boy Names

 ENDA: saint name

-EOIN BAISTE: named for John the Baptist
+EOIN BAISTE: male moniker for John the Baptist

 ERC, EARC: red